oldsandiaz/mimicclif/README.md

 - [License](#license)

 ## Documentation
-For recent updates and future releases, see the [change log](CHANGELOG.md).
+For recent updates and planned future releases, see the [change log](CHANGELOG.md).

 For the mapping of data elements from MIMIC-IV to CLIF, see [this spreadsheet](https://docs.google.com/spreadsheets/d/1QhybvnlIuNFw0t94JPE6ei2Ei6UgzZAbGgwjwZCTtxE/edit?usp=sharing.) for details.